GOB52/M5Stack_FlipBookSD/README.en.md

 * [ChaN](http://elm-chan.org/) -san
 [TJpgDec](http://elm-chan.org/fsw/tjpgd/00index.html)

-I borrowed and modified the JPEG decoder part using TJpegDec modified by Lovyan03-san.
+I borrowed and modified the logic for DMA drawing to the screen using TJpegDec.
-He is the author of M5Unified and M5GFX.
+And he is the author of M5Unified and M5GFX.

 * [Lovyan03](https://twitter.com/lovyan03) -san
 [M5Stack_JpgLoopAnime](https://github.com/lovyan03/M5Stack_JpgLoopAnime)